 19. A ‘jiffy’ is an actual unit of time.
 It means 1/100th of a second.

 20. If you shuffle a deck of cards properly, it’s more than likely that the exact order of the cards you get has never been seen before in the whole history of the universe.

 Wow, after hearing those facts about maths, we’re positive that the young person in your life will no longer think that the subject is ‘uncool.’
 That said, if you’re looking for an additional tool to help your child engage with maths, you should check out our multi-award-winning online maths tutor, Maths-Whizz.
-With its educational maths games and personalised lessons, it has been found that children who use Maths-Whizz for 45-60 minutes a week can increase their maths ability by 18 months in their first year of use.* To find out more, book a free consultation today.
+With its educational maths games and personalised lessons, it has been found that students who use Maths-Whizz for 60 minutes a week increase their Maths Age™ by, on average, 18 months in their first year of use.* To find out more, book a free consultation today.

 *Research by Whizz Education — conducted with over 12,000 students and verified by independent experts — demonstrates that children who learn with the Maths-Whizz Tutor for 45-60 minutes a week increase their Maths Age by an average of 18 months in their first year.